randoum/autonumeric-rails/README.md

-# autonumeric-rails
+## autonumeric-rails

-Wrap up the excelent autoNumeric.js javascript library
+Wrap up the excellent autoNumeric.js javascript library

 autoNumeric is a jQuery plugin that automatically formats currency (money) and numbers as you type on form inputs.
 It supports most International numeric formats and currency signs including those used in Europe, North and